-The National Planning Policy Framework (NPPF) (Department for Communities and Local Government.
-2012) expects the planning system to contribute to conserving and enhancing the natural environment and reducing pollution.
+The National Planning Policy Framework (MHCLG, 2018) expects the planning system to contribute to conserving and enhancing the natural environment and reducing pollution.
 In particular, the planning system is expected to prevent new development from contributing to unacceptable levels of water pollution.